Histrelin

-Histrelin acetate, sold under the brand names Vantas and Supprelin LA among others, is a nonapeptide analogue of gonadotropin-releasing hormone (GnRH) with added potency.
+Histrelin acetate, sold under the brand name Supprelin among others, is a nonapeptide analogue of gonadotropin-releasing hormone (GnRH) with added potency.
 When present in the bloodstream, it acts on particular cells of the pituitary gland called gonadotropes.
 Histrelin stimulates these cells to release luteinizing hormone and follicle-stimulating hormone.
 Thus it is considered a gonadotropin-releasing hormone agonist or GnRH agonist.

 Medical uses

 Histrelin is used to treat hormone-sensitive cancers of the prostate in men and uterine fibroids in women.
 In addition, histrelin has been proven to be highly effective in treating central precocious puberty in children.

 It is available as a daily intramuscular injection.

-Histrelin is also available in a 12-month subcutaneous implant (Vantas) for the palliative treatment of advanced prostate cancer, since 2005 in the US, and since Jan 2010 in the UK.
+Histrelin is also available in a 12-month subcutaneous implant (Vantas) for the palliative treatment of advanced prostate cancer, since 2005 in the US, and since January 2010 in the UK.

-A 12-month subcutaneous implant (Supprelin LA) for central precocious puberty (CPP) was approved on May 3, 2007 by the U.S. Food and Drug Administration.
+A 12-month subcutaneous implant (Supprelin LA) for central precocious puberty (CPP) was approved in May 2007, by the US Food and Drug Administration.

 Histrelin can be part of the primary care protocol in transgender children/youth, which is an off-label use in the USA and the UK, and is used in suppressing cis-sex puberty, until the patient is ready to begin cross-sex hormonal therapy.
 It is also sometimes prescribed to transgender adults who benefit from having their sex hormone production halted.

+In this application, patients often keep the implant for two years before replacing, with regular blood tests to monitor the hormone levels.
+Implants left too long are more difficult to replace.

 Side effects

-Side effects are mainly due to low testosterone levels and include headache, hot flashes, reduced libido, and erectile dysfunction.
+Common side effects include headache, hot flashes, constipation, reduced libido, gynecomastia, insomnia, renal impairment, weight loss, testicular atrophy, and erectile dysfunction.